jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

 By default the program will do it's absolute best to try and find when a file was uploaded.
-It'll then set the last modified/last accessed/created times on the file to match.
+It'll then set the `last modified`, `last accessed` and `created` dates on the file to match.

-Setting this to `true` (or selecting it) will disable this function, and those times will be the time they were downloaded.
+Setting this to `true` will disable this function, and the dates for those metadata entries will be the date the file was downloaded.

 ## `include_album_id_in_folder_name`